mem48/geocompr/main.md

 <p class="caption">(\#fig:relation-objects)Points (p 1 to 4), line and polygon objects arranged to demonstrate spatial relations.</p>
 </div>

-Starting with the simplest case, where you can see which of the points intersect in some way with the polygon using `st_intersects()` as follows:
+A simple query is: which of the points in `p` intersect in some way with polygon `a`?
+The question can be answered by inspection (points 1 and 2 are over or touch the triangle).
+It can also be answered by using the topological relation *intersects*, implemented in **sf** as follows:

 ```r